osman144/js-notes/11-binary-search-trees/1-binary-search-trees.md

 # Binary Search Trees

 ## Trees
 Trees are a data structure where the nodes are in a parent-child realtionship.
 They are non-linear unlike arrays and linked lists.
-Each parent in a tree may have multiple children but each child must have single aprent only.
+Each parent in a tree may have multiple children but each child must have single parent only.

 Singly linked list is a special case of tree.
 Nodes must point at their children only and not their siblings ie must go farther from the root.
 Root is a node with no parent.
 There is only one node in a tree.

 ![Tree](./htmltree.png)

 ### Definitions
-1. **Root**: Topmost Node of tree with no parents
+1. **Root**: Top-most Node of tree with no parents
 2. **Child**: A node directly connected to a node while moving away from the root node
 3. **Parent**: The node to which child is connected to
 4. **Siblings**: Nodes with same parents